rgoomar/CSS-Crash-Course/fundamentals/README.md

 There are many different ways to do alignments.
 You can add in ```float```, ```text-align```, and many more.
 But, this example focuses on those two for the time being.
 I encourage you to experiment and try to align your elements in whichever way you like.

+Take a look at this very good resource on [floats](http://css-tricks.com/all-about-floats/)

 You will notice that ```Box #1``` is now on the right even though it is declared before ```Box #2```.
 Floats ignore the direct order and go immediately to the far left or right of the parent element depending on which float you used.